Get to Know Us

 Ibtisam

-Supervisor, Newcomer Youth Programs
+Supervisor, Youth Programs

 Hello, my name is Ibtisam, but most of you will know me by Ibti.
 I came to the Y through the Y newcomer programs.
 That’s right — I used to be a participant.
 I stayed because I’m passionate about providing safe and inclusive space for youth — especially minorities — to express their passions, reach their goals, and ultimately, be a role model to our next generation.
 When I’m not in program connecting with you, you can usually find me playing volleyball, hiking, or painting.
 I also love travelling, and getting outside to feel the sun on my face!
 My favourite movie is Aladdin, and my current favourite song is Rjeen ya hawa by Fairouz.
 If I could go back and tell my younger self something it would be this: Life can be written with a pencil — it doesn’t always have to be written with a pen.